WillPower98/fishBlog/README.md

 To use:
   1. Clone
   2. cd to the directory
+  4. npm install
+  5. pip install flask-sqlalchemy
-  3. enter "python3 run.py" on the terminal
+  3. run "python3 run.py"
   4. access http://127.0.0.1:5000/ in a browser